What is an electric car and how do electric cars work?

 Another disadvantage is charging time.
 A full charge of a standard 40kWh Nissan Leaf takes over 13 hours using a normal, three-pin plug.
 Even a 50kW fast charger takes over half an hour to charge the car.
 Conversely, a petrol or a diesel car is far quicker to fill up.

 Pros and cons

-Whether an electric vehicle is the right car for you is ultimately for you to decide.
-But it’s worth considering the following few points.
-What kind of a car do you need?
-Do you do a lot of driving daily, or is your commute something that could feasibly be covered by an electric vehicle?
+Whether an electric car is right for you is ultimately for you to decide.
+But it’s worth considering the following points.
+What kind or size of a car do you need?
+Do you do a lot of driving daily?
+Is your commute something that could feasibly be covered by an electric vehicle?